 Independence Hall is the birthplace of America.
 In this building, the Declaration of Independence and U.S. Constitution were both debated and signed.
 The legacy of the nation's founding documents - universal principles of freedom and democracy - has influenced lawmakers around the world and distinguished Independence Hall as a UNESCO World Heritage Site.

-Admission is free, but timed tickets are required from March 1 through December 31.
-No timed tour tickets are required in January and February, after 5 p.m. during summer hours; or on some holidays, including Thanksgiving Day, Christmas Eve, and Independence Day.
+Admission is free, but timed tickets are required for tours, except for during the months of January and February; after 5 p.m. during extended summer hours; or on holidays, including Thanksgiving Day, Christmas Eve, and Independence Day.

 A limited quantity of free tickets are distributed from Independence Visitor Center daily beginning at 8:30 a.m., on a first-come, first-serve basis from the National Park Service Ranger Desk.

 Advance reservations are available for a $1.00 handling fee online or by calling 1 (877) 444-6777, and must be redeemed in person on the day of your tour at Independence Visitor Center.